ibm-cloud-docs/power-iaas/pricing.md

 You can select an IBM {{site.data.keyword.powerSys_notm}} provided Linux&reg; stock image or bring your own Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) image in OVA format.
 For a Linux subscription, you can opt to use a [full Linux&reg; subscription](/docs/power-iaas?topic=power-iaas-set-full-Linux) for {{site.data.keyword.powerSys_notm}} or obtain the subscription for the Linux operating system directly from the vendor.
 For more information about how to create an OVA format Linux image, see [deploying a Linux virtual machine](/docs/power-iaas?topic=power-iaas-linux-deployment).

 If you bring your own image, you are charged for the image size and the storage tier that you use for the image.
-The cost of the storage unit (per GB) for stored boot images is the same as the cost of storage tier (Tier 0 or Tier 3) in which your boot disks are deployed.
+The cost of the storage unit (per GB) for stored boot images is the same as the cost of the storage tier (Tier 0 or Tier 3) in which your boot disks are deployed.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Deploying a custom image within IBM {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-deploy-custom-image).

 ## Linux for SAP workloads
 {: #linux-SAP-workload-types}